 To further explore the mechanism, I added one equivalent of methanol to the reaction to see if it slows the reaction.
 Shieh found that the addition of methanol stopped the reaction which strengthened their hypothesis for intermediate formation.
-Methanol effects the reaction because there is an equilibrium for the formation of intermediate suggesting the rate determining step of the reaction under the Shieh conditions, I found that there was no effect on the rate of the reaction.
+Methanol effects the reaction because there is an equilibrium for the formation of intermediate suggesting the rate determining step of the reaction under the Shieh conditions is the nucleophilic attack of the carboxylate anion on the intermediate.
+When I added methanol to the reaction under our conditions, I found that there was no effect on the rate of the reaction.
 This leads us to believe that if the intermediate forms, the rate determining step is different from the Shieh conditions.
 Based on the Hammett Study findings, the rate determining step may be the formation of the intermediate.
 There still remains the possibility that no intermediate forms and the reaction is a direct SN2 mechanism.
 I will continue to explore the mechanism and see if intermediate formation or direct SN2 is the more likely pathway.